SijieLuo/DACA-Net/README.md

 ## **Highlight**

-- Proposed a novel LCD defect detection network for better detection of tiny defects under low-contrast background.
+- Proposed a novel LCD defect detection network to improve the detection of tiny defects and low-contrast defects.
 - Refined CSPDarknet53 network to enhance detail awareness for tiny objects.
 - Developed a low-level semantic deep fusion module to improving the detection performance for tiny objects.
 - Proposed a dual-focus contrast enhancement attention module to improve low-contrast object detection.